The Innovation and Infrastructure Fund is currently closed.

 - Camerados (£66,230): to explore ways of replicating a ‘public living room’ and cafe in Oxford where local residents suffering from social isolation or mental health difficulties can meet and help each other.

 - Plunkett Foundation (£102,750): to bring entrepreneurs together with stakeholders and users of health and social services to develop community-run rural services.
+Find out more about the Being Well project.

 - Community Catalysts (£119,000): to help local people in Telford and Warwickshire work with their local authorities to develop community-led social care and health solutions.